hrzap/checkplease-doc/apiMulti.md

 Use the check's **resultComplete** (true or false) field to learn whether the result document is available.

-**Security:** Accessing these links will return 400 unless the Authorization header includes the API key, so they can't be used directly from a browser.
+**Security:** For best security, don't save these documents, but just pass them through to the end user's browser.
+However accessing these links will return 400 unless the Authorization header includes the API key, so they can't be used directly from a browser.
 Instead, your app should present its own links for the documents to the end user (protected by your own authentication) and then proxy incoming requests to these APIs, with your API key in the Authorization header.
 This protects these sensitive documents from any unauthorized access.

 Using web hooks to track changes to your checks
 ====
-When you create a check with a web hook specified, whenever the check's status is modified, CheckPlease will POST to your web hook endpoint, passing the updated check object in the request body.
+When you create a check with a web hook specified, whenever the check's status is modified, CheckPlease will POST to your web hook endpoint, passing the updated check, bundle and individual in the request body.

 This lets your server stay updated as the check progresses through each stage, eventually leading up to a result.
 For example, your server might change its own progress indicator on each incoming web hook call, to keep your end user informed.